DataBiosphere/toil/docs/running/cliOptions.rst

                         Should be available on both the leader and the workers, if the backing batch system writes logs to the worker machines' filesystems, as many HPC schedulers do.
 If unset, the Toil work directory will be used.
+Only works for grid engine batch systems such as gridengine, htcondor, torque, slurm, and lsf.
   --parasolCommand PARASOLCOMMAND
                         The name or path of the parasol program.
 Will be looked up on PATH unless it starts with a